A Short Story

 His property was on the edge of the Big Horn Mountains, over near Dubois.
 It wasn’t much of a ranch; he had a bunch of horses and a few head of cattle, but I got paid some, and I had food on my plate and a bed to sleep in.
 He was one of the friendliest men I’d ever met, quick with a joke and he liked to tell stories.
 It wasn’t long, though, ’til I learned why he wasn’t much of a rancher.”

 “He was an outlaw, just like the ones the townsfolk here was tellin’ you about.
 He rustled cattle from the big range herds, held up banks, and robbed trains.
 The Funny thing was, everyone seemed to like him—even the odd lawman.
 He was a kind of Robin Hood, always sharin’ with those that needed it.
 His name was LeRoy—LeRoy Parker—though most of his close friends called him Butch.
-He’d done a little jail time, but still, he was one of the smartest men I’d ever met.
-A real planner.
-When he and some of his gang would rob a bank or a train, he would set up a relay of fresh horses every few miles on their getaway route.
-When they were being chased, the posse’s horses just played out after a short while, but he had fresh horses waiting along the way for him and his men.
+He’d done a little jail time, but still, he was one of the smartest men I’d ever met: a real schemer.
+When he planned a bank or train robbery, he’d have a relay of fresh horses waiting every few miles on their getaway route.
+That way, when they were being chased, there was always fresh horses waiting for them, while the posse’s horses just wore out.

 There were hideouts in the mountains that a lot of those—desperados as you called them—could get lost in and not be found.
 Robbers Roost, Hole in the Wall; there were others.
 I got to see some of them in my short time with Butch.”

 I was absorbed in the tale, sitting on the edge of my chair, glued to his every word.
 Such an adventurist history.
 I could have listened for hours, but . . . .